obikosato/lgtm-gen/README.md

 ### How to Use

-1. **Upload Image** - Choose your preferred method to add a background image:
+1. Add a background image using your preferred method:
-   - **Drag & Drop** - Drag an image file directly onto the upload area
+   - Drag and drop an image file
-   - **File Selection** - Click the upload area to open file dialog
+   - Click to select an image file
-   - **Copy & Paste** - Copy an image from your browser/clipboard and paste with Ctrl+V (⌘+V on Mac)
-   - **Random Dog** - Use the random dog button for a quick test image (fetches from an external API)
+   - Copy and paste from clipboard (Ctrl+V / ⌘+V)
+   - Use "Random Dog" button for dog images
-2. **Select Fit Mode** - Select how the image should fit the canvas
+2. Select fit mode
-3. **Auto Generation** - LGTM image is generated automatically whenever you make changes
+3. Image is generated automatically
-4. **Save or Copy** - Download the image or copy it to your clipboard
+4. Download the image or copy to clipboard

+### Privacy Notice

+- Uploaded images are processed entirely within your browser and are never sent to any server
+- Random dog images are retrieved from an external API

 ## Development